carboxylman/stackdb/doc/user-guide.md

 Working with Debuginfo
 ----------------------

-In order for StackDB to be a useful debugger and memory forensics tool, it must provide source-level debugging.
+In order for Stackdb to be a useful debugger and memory forensics tool, it must provide source-level debugging.
 Without source- and type-knowledge of the target program you are analyzing, it is difficult and time-consuming to figure out which memory to read and how to